psf/pyperf/doc/index.rst

 Statistics
 ----------

-.. function:: perf.mean(data)
+.. function:: perf.mean(samples)

-   Return the sample arithmetic mean of *data*, a sequence or iterator of real-valued numbers.
+   Return the sample arithmetic mean of *samples*, a sequence or iterator of real-valued numbers.

-   The arithmetic mean is the sum of the data divided by the number of data points.
+   The arithmetic mean is the sum of the samples divided by the number of samples points.
 It is commonly called "the average", although it is only one of many different mathematical averages.
-It is a measure of the central location of the data.
+It is a measure of the central location of the samples.

-   If *data* is empty, an exception will be raised.
+   If *samples* is empty, an exception will be raised.

    On Python 3.4 and newer, it's :func:`statistics.mean`.
-On older versions, it is implemented with ``float(sum(data)) / len(data)``.
+On older versions, it is implemented with ``float(sum(samples)) / len(samples)``.

-.. function:: perf.stdev(data)
+.. function:: perf.stdev(samples)

    Return the sample standard deviation (the square root of the sample variance).